mmmorris1975/aws-runas/docs/ssm.md

 This command accepts an optional `-p` argument which will explicitly set the local port for the forwarding session.
 If left at the default, a random port on the local machine will be used for the forwarding connection.

+**NOTE** Currently, the built-in SSM client does not support multiplexed connections over port forwarding (ex. forwarding traffic from a local web browser to a web server).
+Only a single connection can be made at a time.
+The AWS-supplied SSM plugin is capable of supporting port forwarding for multiplexed connections.

 #### Example

 To forward local port 8888 to port 9000 on the EC2 instance i-deadbeef: